 |Creative Writing||Creative Writing||Contemporary Theatre (Sessions 1 and 3 Only)||Contemporary Theatre (Sessions 1 and 3 Only)|

 |Vocal Music Ensemble||Theatre||Photography||Photography|

 |Visual Arts||Shakespeare (Session 2 Only)||Shakespeare (Session 2 Only)|

 |Vocal Music Ensemble||Visual Arts||Visual Arts|

 |Vocal Music Ensemble||Vocal Music Ensemble|

 Campers will select their Electives at camp.
 Electives are an opportunity to further explore or dive deeper into an arts area of the camper’s choosing.
-Campers will change electives daily or every few days.
+Campers will change electives every few days.

 Kinesthetic Arts (Sports)

 The art of movement!
 This is our sports hour and a time for our artists to be active.
 The goal is for active and healthy living, not competition.
 We offer many different options for all campers: options may be kickball, soccer, tennis, yoga, Zumba, swimming, or jogging.